rinpit/rinpit/README.md

 - 👋 Hi, My fullname is Pham Hung Thinh.
 - 🌱 I was born in Quang Nam.
 - 👀 I am a student of FPT University.
+- ♥️ Thank you for visiting my profile